HBPMedical/mip-deployment/README.md

 In this context, and as we usually use an external KeyCloak service, the components which run on the same machine are less than for the *local* deployment.

 [Here](Federation/doc/Readme.md), you can find details about deploying and operating the *federated* MIP.

+# Acknowledgement
+This project/research received funding from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under the Framework Partnership Agreement No. 650003 (HBP FPA).